wp-plugins/formforall/readme.txt

 <h4>What do I need to do first ?</h4>
 Open an account on https://www.formforall.com .
 It is free.

+<h4>How do I add a form to my site ?</h4>
+Once you have opened a FormForAll account and you have installed our plugin, you'll see our little FormForAll logo at the right end of your WordPress toolbar menu.
+If you click on it, all forms you have created on your FormForAll online form builder account appear there.
+Just select one form and click on “Add a form” to insert it wherever you want on your WordPress site!

 <h4>How much will it cost me then ?</h4>
 We have <a href="http://www.formforall.com/pricing" rel="nofollow">a free and premium monthly plans</a>.
 You can resign your monthly plans at any time.
 You have a 7 day satisfied or reimbursed guaranty.